zzzprojects/EntityFramework-Classic/docs/pages/features/audit.md

 ###### Properties (Unmapped)

-This properties values are only accessible via the `LastAudit` property.
+These property values are only accessible via the `LastAudit` property.

 | Name | Description | Example |
 | :--- | :---------- | :------ |